charles-m-doan/distinction-space/content/Supportive/On_Permitting_Nonsense.md

 # On Permitting Nonsense

 Discourse about reality can either dispense with constraints altogether or operate under conditions that determine what counts as saying something at all.
-The Minimal Admissibility Framework (MAF) adopts the latter stance.
+The Distinction Constraint (DC) adopts the latter stance.
 It treats disciplined intelligibility as a constitutive requirement for substantive claims, while allowing unrestricted freedom to gesture, remain silent, or invoke ineffability outside that aim.
 What follows fixes the consequences of this stance and the distinctions it entails.

 ## I. Optionality in a Trivial Sense